The freshness of spring and the beauty of flowers combine to make this topping memorable

 I planted a small clump of chives in my garden many years ago.
 I now have four large clumps, and have given away many more starts to friends and relatives.
 They are hardy in a New England garden, and they are cut-and-come-again all year long.
 The first edible from the garden in early spring, often when snow is still melting, they remain a gift through to the next snow.

 I doubt I make a salad or an egg dish in the summer without them, and they make a most flavorful pesto as well.

 This recipe isn’t really a recipe.
 It is baked chicken thighs, topped with the pesto.
+I buy local organic chicken from a farm not far from my home; it has more flavor, is cruelty free, and has not traveled across the country using fossil fuels.
 You can also use this on other meats, as a sandwich spread, topping for a tomato salad, or sauce for a plate of pasta.

 You can add Parmesan cheese if you like to make it a more traditional pesto, but in this dish I prefer it without the dairy.

 2 tbsp. olive oil